-After the mean bitrate is changed, the RAN generates the non-GBR QoS Flow Notification message as described in clause 6.x.3.1 and the AF can change its codec based on mean bitrate reported from the 5GS.
+When the available mean bitrate changes in such a way that a different desired mean bitrate is closest to it, the RAN generates the non-GBR QoS Flow Notification message with the new desired mean bitrate as described in clause 6.x.3.1 and the AF can change its codec based on the desired mean bitrate reported from the 5GS.

 6. X.4 Impacts on services, entities and interfaces